A Case of You (song): Cover versions

-The English singer/songwriter James Blake covered Mitchell's song for his EP Enough Thunder (2011).
-Samples of the cover were then used in the tracks "Tep and the Logic" and "You Know Your Youth", which appeared on the deluxe edition of his eponymous debut album.

-In 2012 the Portuguese singer Ana Moura recorded a cover version for her album Desfado produced by Mitchell's former husband and producer Larry Klein.

-In 2013 James Wolpert performed "A Case of You" during the Live Playoffs of The Voice.
-His cover reached the Top 10 of the iTunes Top 200 Singles Chart.
-Other notable versions were performed by Rebekah Smarin (2014), Madi Davis (2015), Troy Ramey (2017), and Addison Agen (2017).

-In 2014 English singer/songwriter Gabrielle Aplin recorded a cover version for her English Rain EP.

-In 2021, actor Noah Reid performed a cover version of "A Case of You" in a video to honour his Schitt's Creek costar, Catherine O'Hara, who had received a Canadian Governor General's Award for excellence in the performing arts.

 Soundtrack appearances

 The song appears in the films Truly, Madly, Deeply, Practical Magic, Clickbait (cover) and Waking the Dead.
 Mitchell declined, however, to grant permission to use the song in the 2013 film A Case of You.

 Truly, Madly, Deeply, writer-director Anthony Minghella's first film, marked the first appearance of "A Case of You" in a narrative film; the stars, Juliet Stevenson and Alan Rickman, sing the first verse and chorus of the song to each other, leading directly to the titular dialogue, "I truly, madly, deeply love you".

-The song was both referenced and featured in a 1996 episode of the medical drama Chicago Hope, in which Dr. Diane Grad (Jayne Brook) mentions that Mitchell's Blue album was a personal favorite of hers while growing up, and that "A Case of You" was her favorite song on the album.
-Mitchell's recording of the song later played over the episode's closing credits.

 In 2013 the song was featured in "In Dreams Begin Responsibilities", the fourth episode of the fifth season of NBC's Parenthood.
 One of the main characters, Drew, is pursuing a girl who mentions she loves the song.
 Drew tries to learn as much about Joni Mitchell as he can, only to find out that the girl only knows "A Case Of You" because it was in a movie.